-Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, and 2016.
+Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, 2016, 2019, 2021, and Word in Microsoft 365.
 If you are using an earlier version (Word 2003 or earlier), this tip may not work for you.
 For a version of this tip written specifically for earlier versions of Word, click here: Page Layout Zoom Settings.

 You may have noticed that when you are using Print Layout view, Word can change magnification levels (the zoom setting) automatically.
 There are a couple of rules of thumb to remember in regards to the zoom settings: